 Limited Use Label License: This Product and its components and products therefrom, are to be used for internal research purposes for the sole benefit of the purchaser.
 They may not be used for any other purpose, including, but not limited to, use in drugs, diagnostics, therapeutics or in humans.
 This Product and its components and products therefrom may not be transferred or sold to third parties, resold, modified for resale, or used to manufacture commercial products or to provide a service of any kind to third parties, including, without limitation, reporting the results of purchaser's activities for a fee or other form of consideration.
+For information on obtaining additional rights, please contact SGI-DNA at licensing@sgidna.com.

-Limited Warranty: The NEBuilder® HiFi DNA Assembly Master Mix and DNA Assembly Cloning Kit are warranted to perform according to specifications stated on the certificate of analysis.
-No other warranty is made, whether express or implied, including any warranty of merchant ability or fitness for a particular purpose.
-This warranty limits NEB's and its licensors' liability to only the price of the product.
+Limited Warranty: The Gibson Assembly Cloning Kit is warranted to perform according to the specifications stated on the certificate of analysis.
+No other warranty is made, whether express or implied, including any warranty of merchantability or fitness for a particular purpose.
+This warranty limits NEB's and its licensors' liability to only the price of the kit.
 Neither NEB nor its licensors shall have any responsibility or liability for any special, incidental, indirect or consequential loss or damage whatsoever.